signalfx/splunk-otel-collector/README.md

 [the default agent config](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml) as a reference.

+### From 0.68.0 to 0.69.0

+- `gke` and `gce` resource detectors in `resourcedetection` processor are replaced with `gcp` resource detector.
+  If you have `gke` and `gce` detectors configured in the `resourcedetection` processor, please update your configuration accordingly.
+More details: https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/10347

 ### From 0.41.0 to 0.42.0

 - The Splunk OpenTelemetry Collector used to [evaluate user configuration